 A comprehensive written report and presentation of the audit detailing the outcomes and suggestions for current and desired state of the organization, and opportunities to build upon.
 We are interested in talking with the desired consultant(s) about different ways the report can be given.

-To make sure folks have ample time to apply for this opportunity we have extended our deadline to Friday, January 22.
-Submissions received by that date will receive priority review.
-Please submit a letter of inquiry, along with prior reports or documentation if applicable to email@example.com.
+Though the priority application deadline has passed, we are reviewing applications until the position is filled.
+Please submit a letter of inquiry, along with prior reports or documentation if applicable to firstname.lastname@example.org.
 Applicants do not need to be located in Washington State to apply.
-If you have questions or concerns, please email us at firstname.lastname@example.org.
+If you have questions or concerns, please email us at email@example.com.